pascalguttmann/obat/docs/arch/psu.md

 The main disadvantages are:

-- The voltage "gain" of current mirros is generally not constant.
+- The voltage "gain" of current mirrors is generally not constant.
 Therefore no feedback of the voltage at the DUT can be measured by the SMU, when a current is forced.
 - A current mirror is controlled by an input current and cannot be controlled by